 Students may withdraw from the College only during the semester in which they are registered.
 Withdrawals are not processed retroactively, that is, after the semester in which the student was enrolled.
 Students who withdraw from the College are not entitled to a refund.
-To withdraw from the College, students must complete a withdrawal form available at the Admissions and Registration Office, complete all the withdrawal steps and submit the completed form to the Admissions and Registration Office.
+To withdraw from the College, students must complete a withdrawal form available at Admissions and Enrollment Services, Room B203, complete all the withdrawal steps and submit the completed form to Admissions and Enrollment Services, Room B203.
 Students who withdraw from the College receive W grades on their transcripts for all courses for the semester withdrawn.
 Failure to attend or ceasing to attend a class or classes does not constitute official withdrawal from the College and results in grades of F or NA for the course or courses.
 Failure to withdraw formally may affect students' academic standing and eligibility to receive financial aid (see Satisfactory Academic Progress).
-Students desiring to be readmitted to the College may do so without submitting an application if they register for courses within two consecutive semesters of the date of withdrawal.
+Students desiring to be readmitted to the College must submit a new application if they register for courses within two consecutive semesters of the date of withdrawal.